GTAmodding/gta3script-specs/SPECIFICATION.md

 Supporting Commands
 -----------------------

-In order to perform useful computation the following supporting commands are defined.
+In order to perform useful computation the following supporting commands may be available in an implementation.

-An implementation is not required to provide support to any of these commands.

 ### WAIT